Crossmint/crossmint-sdk/apps/wallets/smart-wallet/react/README.md

 This command will launch the application on `http://localhost:3000` by default, allowing you to view and interact with it in your web browser.

-## Playwright setup

-Authenticating with Google auth requires adding this file to the project.

-add `playwright/.auth/user-session.json` to the root of this app.

-> the file can be empty because it gets auto generated via google auth.

 ### Running the tests

 Runs the end-to-end tests.